Islandora/documentation/docs/user-documentation/glossary.md

 Also RDF; family of World Wide Web Consortium (W3C) specifications originally designed as a data model for metadata.
 It has come to be used as a general method for conceptual description or modeling of information that is implemented in web resources.
 The data is modelled as a set of statements, also known as triples.
 A collection of RDF statements intrinsically represents a directed graph.
 Data represented according to the RDF specifications can be serialized in different ways, for instance using [JSON-LD](#json-ld).

 ## Resource Node
-A resource node is a [Drupal](#drupal) [Node](#node) that represents a single conceptual item or object stored in an Islandora repository.
+A Resource node is a [Drupal](#drupal) [Node](#node) that represents a single conceptual item or object stored in an Islandora repository.
 It acts as a container for all files and metadata associated with that item, and is the place where the item 'lives' as a visitable URI.

+The term 'Resource node' is specific to Islandora.
+Typically, Resource nodes in an Islandora installation will use a specific [Content type](#content-type) for the digital assets stored in the repository.

-For example, a video stored in Islandora will have a resource node, with metadata stored in [Fields](#field).
-Attached to the resource node is a [Media](#media) entity, which encapsulates the preservation-grade file.
+For example, a video stored in Islandora will have a Resource node, with metadata stored in [Fields](#field).
+Attached to the Resource node is a [Media](#media) entity, which encapsulates the preservation-grade file.
 The Resource node may be linked to further [Media](#media), for instance for a thumbnail, web-friendly derivative, and technical metadata associated with the resource node.
-The resource node may also belong to one or more collections.
+The Resource node may also belong to one or more collections.

 ## Taxonomy
+[Drupal](#drupal) core module for managing vocabularies (lists) of [taxonomy terms](#taxonomy-term).
+[Drupal](#drupal) generally uses [terms contained in taxonomies or vocabularies](#taxonomy-term) to classify content (tag or category).

+In Islandora, taxonomies are used to establish controlled vocabularies for describing resources, for instance for standardised spellings of names or subject terms.
+Vocabularies and [taxonomy terms](#taxonomy-term) are used in Islandora to establish locally controlled vocabularies for describing resources, for instance for standardised spellings of names or subject terms.

 ## Taxonomy term
-In the context of Islandora, a taxonomy term is a [Drupal](#drupal) entity of the type 'taxonomy'.
-[Drupal](#drupal) generally uses taxonomy terms to classify content (tag or category).
-In Islandora, taxonomies are used to establish controlled vocabularies for describing resources, for instance for standardised spellings of names or subject terms.
+In the context of Islandora, a taxonomy term is a [Drupal](#drupal) [Content entity](#content-entity) of the type 'taxonomy terms'.
+Taxonomy terms are used in Islandora to establish locally controlled vocabularies for describing resources, for instance for standardised spellings of names or subject terms.

 ## Theme
 Software and asset files (images, CSS, PHP code, and/or templates) that determine the style and layout of the site.
 The [Drupal](#drupal) project distinguishes between core and contributed themes.